-If you need to secure more than one child restraint in the rear seat, see Where to Put the Restraint $\Rightarrow$ 81.
+If you need to secure more than one child restraint in the rear seat, see Where to Put the Restraint \Rightarrow 80.

 - 1. Attach and tighten the lower attachments to the lower anchors.
 If the child restraint does not have lower attachments or the desired seating position does not have lower anchors, secure the child restraint with the seat belt and top tether when recommended by the child restraint manufacturer.
 Refer to your child restraint manufacturer instructions and the instructions in this manual. - 1.1.
 Find the lower anchors for the desired seating position. - 1.2.
 Put the child restraint on the seat. - 1.3.
 Attach and tighten the lower attachments on the child restraint to the lower anchors. - 2.
-If the child restraint manufacturer recommends that the top tether be attached, attach and tighten the top tether to the top tether anchor.
+If the child restraint manufacturer recommends that the top tether be attached, adjust the top tether to its full length and attach it to the anchor.
 Refer to the child restraint instructions and the following steps: